qor/doc/chapter2/setup.md

 ### 2. Initialise [QOR Admin](https://github.com/qor/admin)

-The `qor.Config` here only do one thing that is accept the database as a parameter.
+The `qor.Config` takes the database as its only parameter.

 ```
 import {